 To keep fresh salsa at its best and prolong its shelf life be sure to store in an airtight container in the refrigerator.
 Homemade salsa will keep for about 5-7 days.
 If it smells bad or develops mold discard the salsa.
 Salsa can be frozen and will maintain quality for about 6-8 weeks.

 WHAT KIND OF TOMATOES MAKE THE BEST SALSA?

 Any tomato that is vine ripened, meaty and tasty makes a good Salsa Recipe tomato.
 Romas are always a good bet and if the tomatoes that you purchase seem a little too juicy cut them in half horizontally and scoop out some of the seeds and juice before chopping.
 This Salsa Recipe was made with Muir Glen fire roasted diced tomatoes simply because I could not find any really good ripe meaty tomatoes.
 My neighbor has been tossing a few my way here and there but I have been gobbling them up as fast as I get them.

-So if you love flavor packed salsa without all those additives and preservatives than grab that food processor and whip this salsa recipe up.
+So if you love flavor packed salsa without all those additives and preservatives than grab that food processor and whip this Fresh Salsa Recipe up.
 It will leave you wondering why you have not made it yourself all along.